Joel-Haeberli/it-security-docs/docs/themes/DNSSEC.md

 ## Delegation Signer Records

 - a delegation signer (DS) record allow the transfer of trust from a parent zone to a child zone.
-- a zone operator hashes the DNSKEY record containing the public KSK and gives it to the parent zone to publish a DS record -> a change in the KSK also requires a change in the parent zone's DS record
+- a zone operator hashes the DNSKEY record containing the public KSK and gives it to the parent zone to publish a DS record $\rightarrow$ a change in the KSK also requires a change in the parent zone's DS record

 ![[DS.png]]

 ## Explicit Denial of Existence

-- If you ask DNS for the IP address of a domain that doesn't exist, it returns an empty answer -> this is a problem if you want to authenticate the response.
+- If you ask DNS for the IP address of a domain that doesn't exist, it returns an empty answer $\rightarrow$ this is a problem if you want to authenticate the response.
-- NSEC and NSEC3 record types works by returning the "next secure" record (e.g. if alphabetically sorted, respond with the next record in the zone) -> this solution allows anybody to walk through the zone and gather every single record without knowing which ones they're looking for.
+- NSEC and NSEC3 record types works by returning the "next secure" record (e.g. if alphabetically sorted, respond with the next record in the zone) $\rightarrow$ this solution allows anybody to walk through the zone and gather every single record without knowing which ones they're looking for.
 - NSEC3 uses hashed names to reduce zone walking.
 But because hashing is cheap, zone privacy is only slightly improved when using NSEC3 as designed; the amount of protection a name gets is proportional to its unguessability.
 In short, NSEC is like revealing plaintext passwords, and NSEC3 is like revealing a Unix-style passwords file.
 Neither technique is very secure.
 With NSEC3 a subdomain is only as private as it is hard to guess.
 There is even a [script](https://nmap.org/nsedoc/scripts/dns-nsec3-enum.html) for nmap.

 ## Authentication Chain